Skip to main content

 • optimization

-• “There are many slow loading screens that you can't skip (boss intro, game over, floor transitions), performance issues on higher floors, and the soundtrack becomes repetitive rather quickly.”
+• “Still, there are many slow loading screens you can't skip (boss intro, game over, floor transitions), no good ending, no way to look at a finished nonogram (to appreciate your efforts), performance issues on higher floors and the soundtrack becomes repetitive rather quickly.”

 • graphics

-• “You get a good look on your paths through the levels, and by the time you reach the depths, you are just so powerful; solving the puzzle becomes a glorious graphical overload, as every few marks a column auto-fills or an error causes a burst of explosions that reveal patches of the puzzle while healing you.”
+• “You get the artifacts you need, you get good look on your paths through the levels, and by the time you reach the depths, you are just so powerful; solving the puzzle becomes a bit of a glorious graphical overload, as every few marks a column auto-fills, or an error causes a burst of explosions that reveal patches of the puzzle, while healing you.”

 • grinding